king/king-http-client/README.md

 ## Thread model

-The methods on HttpCallback is called by HttpCallbackExecutor, they can therefor be long running jobs in the callbacks.
+The methods on HttpCallback is called by HttpCallbackExecutor, they can therefore be long running jobs in the callbacks.
-The methods on NioCallback is called by the internal nio threads,they should therefor not be blocking or long running.
+The methods on NioCallback is called by the internal nio threads, they should therefore not be blocking or long running.
 The same goes for the ResponseBodyConsumer and MetricCallback interfaces.

 ## Limitations
 Does not support complex authentication (basic should work using the headers).
 Does not support proxys.
-Does not support http2 (yet)
+Does not support http2 (yet).